|BOWEN ISLAND AMBULANCE

 CAWES (Coast Animal Welfare & Education Society)

 Founded Nov.2000, CAWES is a charitable, non-profit, volunteer organization.
 Our activities include: spaying/neutering of feral and stray cats/dogs; finding foster and adoptive homes for abandoned animals; providing food and sanctuary to stray animals; assisting in wildlife rescue; helping to find lost pets; reaching out to pet owners in need; and offering animal welfare guidance to the community.
-For information/guidance about pet and wildlife issues, please contact:
+For information and/or assistance with pet and wildlife issues, please contact:

 COMMUNITY HALL & ARTS CENTRE (CHAC) Committee